M7OCM/DM-32UV/README.md

 # DM-32UV
-Archive of Baofeng CPS and firmware for the DM-32UV DMR radio
+Archive of Baofeng software for the DM-32UV DMR radio